93coin/93coin/README.md

 https://93coin.us

-What is NinetyThreeCoin?
+What is DISK?
 ----------------

-NinetyThreeCoin is a decentralised digital currency with near-instant transaction speeds and negligible transaction fees built upon Proof of Stake 3.0 (PoSV3, BPoS) as introduced by the BlackCoin development team.
+`DISK` is a decentralised digital currency with near-instant transaction speeds and negligible transaction fees built upon Proof of Stake 3.0 (PoSV3, BPoS) as introduced by the BlackCoin development team.

-For more information about NinetyThreeCoin itself, see https://ninetythreecoin.org.
+For more information about NinetyThreeCoin itself, see https://93coin.us.

 What is NinetyThreeCoin?
 ----------------